 Chambers are crucial actors in enabling entrepreneurs and their businesses to thrive and our economy to grow.
 But to realise its full entrepreneurship potential , Europe needs an ecosystem that facilitate the creation and expansion of businesses and measures that stimulate the development of an entrepreneurial mindset.

-Parallel Session 6: Business cross-borders: enforcing the Single Market
+Parallel Session 6: Business cross-borders: obstacles in the Single Market

 At last October’s European Parliament of Enterprises in Brussels, 70% of the participating entrepreneurs voted NO to the question “Is the EU Single Market sufficiently integrated, allowing your company to operate and compete freely?”